-At Wolves we want our children and young people to be happy and safe.
+At Wolves we want our children, young people and any adults at risk to be happy and safe.

-We strive to ensure that children and young people are treated with respect, we are committed to hearing their voices and we want to create a positive environment that is supportive, warm and welcoming.
+We strive to ensure that everyone is treated with respect, we are committed to hearing their voices and we want to create a positive environment that is supportive, warm and welcoming.